 In our opinion, there’s only a small difference between the FS9i and the FS7i, but you should opt for one of these over the 5i, if you can.
 This is because the FS5i doesn’t have the capability to incline, so it’s missing out on one of the key things that makes this a great piece of exercise gear.

 In short, this is a fantastic way to get in shape and work on your fitness, whatever level you’re currently at.
-The year’s free iFit is a no-brainer and the service definitely helps keep monotony at bay.
+The month’s free iFit is a no-brainer and the service definitely helps keep monotony at bay.

 The FS7i is definitely worth a buy.

 If you want to just jump on, press one of the quickstart buttons and get your stride on, you can…

 No. One of the good things about the FS7i is that the noise output is relatively low.
 You’re paying a good chunk of money here but the components used and the engineering on this machine is a lot different to what you get on low-budget cross trainers, for example.
 It won’t interrupt anyone else in the house or even the same room.